Who Was Ted Bundy?

 Louise was working as a secretary at the University of Puget Sound and still married to Johnnie in the 1970s when Ted was accused of his crimes.
 She refused to believe the charges for years, although she changed her stance after he confessed.

 To hide the fact he was an illegitimate child, Bundy was raised as the adopted son of his grandparents and was told that his mother was his sister.
-Eleanor moved with Ted to Tacoma, Washington, a few years later, and soon married his stepfather Johnnie.
+Eleanor moved with Bundy to Tacoma, Washington, a few years later, and soon married his stepfather Johnnie.

 From all appearances, Bundy grew up in a content, working-class family.
 He showed an unusual interest in the macabre at an early age.
 Around the age of 3, he became fascinated by knives.
 A shy but bright child, Bundy did well in school but not with his peers.